Watch Our Official 50th Anniversary Short Film

 Editor

-Mary Rose Somarriba is an award-winning journalist, editor, and speaker with more than 15 years of editing experience.
-She has served in the roles of culture editor and editor-in-chief of Verily Magazine, editor of Natural Womanhood, managing editor of First Things, and managing editor of The New Atlantis.
-She has been contributing to the Human Life Review since 2010, but she was introduced to us at a very early age, as her parents have subscribed to the Review since its founding.
-Mary Rose received her BA in Philosophy from Providence College in 2005, with minors in English Writing and French.
+Mary Rose Somarriba is an award-winning journalist with more than 15 years of editing experience.
+She has served in the roles of culture editor and editor-in-chief of Verily Magazine, editor of Natural Womanhood, and managing editor of First Things and The New Atlantis.
+She has been contributing to the Human Life Review since 2010, which she was introduced to at a very early age, as her parents have subscribed to the Review since its founding.

 Ida Paz